desdelgado/Predicting-Roses/README.md

 ## Table of Contents

-Part 1 - Initial dataset from 538's website, target variable extraction, and feature engineering
+Rose_Data_Engineering_P1 - Initial dataset from 538's website, target variable extraction, and feature engineering

-Part 2 - Does the bachelorette and a contestant have the same political leanings, hometown, and cultural background?
+Rose_Data_Engineering_P2 - Does the bachelorette and a contestant have the same political leanings, hometown, and cultural background?

-Part 3 - Modeling of custom-built dataset and conclusion.
+Predicting_Roses - Modeling of custom-built dataset and conclusion.